GraphQL-Training/lightweight-graphql-react/slides.md

 production projects as it will save you a lot of work and hopefully reduce the number of errors.

-So without further and do let's get started
+So without further ado let's get started

 ---
 class: bg-blue center